 Marine wildlife includes dolphins, fin whales, harp seals, humpback whales, minke whales, pilot whales, and the orcas which are also known as killer whales.
 This is a great place for experiencing a varied collection of both inland and marine wildlife species.

 The national park is comprised of varied ecosystems sustaining a variety of wildlife.
-There are numerous trails which allow people great opportunities to explore the wilderness.
+There are numerous trails that allow people great opportunities to explore the wilderness.
 Enjoying this eclectic collection of natural wilderness and varied wildlife is a highlight for most.

 One of the highlights is probably the pristine forests with treks up to hills and lookouts over the various coves, inlets, rock formations, and abundant waterways.

-Trails of Terra Nova National Park
+Terra Nova National Park Trails

 There are numerous trails to explore the back which include both traditional short trails as well as backcountry hiking.
 The trails also vary rating from easy to more difficult.

-Terra Nova Coast Trail: This is an easy 2.8-mile (4.51 km) trail along the shoreline and past a scenic waterfall.
+This is an easy 2.8-mile (4.51 km) trail along the shoreline and past a scenic waterfall.
 The majority of the trail is along the coastline with access to the beach.
 It is possible that you may see wildflowers as well as birds and other wildlife.
 Although it is an easy trail, it can be muddy and rocky along the way.

-Ochre Hill Lookout Trail: This is a short 0.1-mile (0.16 km) loop trail out to a lookout tower.
+This is a short 0.1-mile (0.16 km) loop trail out to a lookout tower.
 The lookout tower does require that you ascend to the top via stairs, so it is not accessible to everyone.
 Once atop the tower, you will have 360-degree panoramic views of the coastline and surrounding area.

-Millcove Lookout Trail: Although this is a short 0.9-mile (1.45 km) trail with a minimal ascent, the terrain is more rugged resulting in a moderate rating.
+Although this is a short 0.9-mile (1.45 km) trail with a minimal ascent, the terrain is more rugged resulting in a moderate rating.
 Wildflowers may escort you to the lookout point with scenic views along the way.
 The panoramic views from the lookout are astounding.

-Outport Trail: This is a more challenging trail with a difficult rating.
+This is a more challenging trail with a difficult rating.
 You will ascend 3,415 feet (1,041 m) over 20.3 miles (32.67 km) with many different vista views as you trek up toward the top.
 From the top, you will have a simple bench to sit mesmerized at the striking panoramic views of the coves, forested hills, and waterways below.